fiskaltrust/rollout-doc/en/middleware/README.md

 ![tse-on-cashregister](images/cash-register-as-sever-hw-tse.png)

 ### A cloud TSE for multiple cash registers
 The fiskaltrust.Middleware runs on each cash register.
-The CashBox of each cash register configures the fiskaltrust.Middleware instance with its own queue and its own SCU.
+The CashBox of each cash register configures the fiskaltrust.Middleware instance with its own Queue and its own SCU.
 Each SCU accesses the same cloud TSE.
 This scenario enables cloud TSEs to be saved.
 One advantage here is that the SCU does not become a bottleneck, since each POS has its own SCU.
 However, since all requests are sent to the same cloud TSE, the TSE becomes a bottleneck.
 Furthermore, both possible [performance bottlenecks](#performance recommendation) in the cloud TSE and our [fair use policy](https://github.com/fiskaltrust/productdescription-de-doc/blob/master/for-posoperators/tse-fiskaly-fair-use-policy.md) must also be taken into account here.

 ![tse-on-cashregister](images/cash-register-with-cloud-tse.png)